Our Team

 coFounder of the fellowship, Anupama is an ICICI Fellow and with the team since 2014.
 She has four years of work in corporate consulting, after a bachelor in engineering from Mumbai University.
 Between 2010 to 2014, she worked on participatory design and implementation of products for women collectives in areas of rural finance and pro poor value chains.
 She also has experience of setting up an agri value chain based enterprise – FreshFromFarms, connecting farmers from rural to urban consumers.

-Anupama is currently part of the academic advisory for IIM Udaipur and other various other social ventures.
-She is a generalist, always seeking opportunities to fuel her own learning through inventive volunteering and work engagements.
+Anupama is currently part of the academic advisories and various other social ventures.
+She is a generalist, and strives to keep her curiosity intact through inventive learning and work engagements.

 Rahul Nainwal (He/Him)